Franky-cc/backend-challenge/README.md

 ```
 npm run test-several-tasks
 ```
 An html report named SeveralTasksReport.html will be created in the reports folder.
-To visualize the report just drag & drop the html file on chrome and enjoy!
+To visualize the report just open the html file on chrome and enjoy!